Where to Buy

 GBM Assessment (Score: 9/10)

-Ficciones is widely regarded as a foundational text of postmodern literature, a collection of stories that transformed the possibilities of narrative fiction.
+Ficciones is considered a foundational text of postmodern literature, a collection of stories that transformed the possibilities of narrative fiction.
 Through his explorations of labyrinths, mirrors, infinite libraries, and paradoxes of identity, Borges created a body of work that blurs the boundaries between philosophy and storytelling.
 His influence on subsequent writers of experimental and postmodern fiction has been immeasurable.

 World War II, 1942-1945